-After receiving your 24-Month STEM OPT I-20, mailing instructions, and checklist from the ISSC, mail your document to USCIS within 60 days of the date the ISSC signed your I-20.
-Applications received after the 60-day signature limit will be denied by USCIS.
+After receiving your 24-Month STEM OPT I-20 from the ISSC, mail your document to USCIS within 60 days of the date the ISSC signed your I-20 and with enough time that USCIS will receive it before your Post-OPT end date.
+Applications received after the 60-day signature limit or after your Post-OPT end date will be denied by USCIS.

 You must file the following documents with your application: